deltatigernz/SIPs/SIPS/sip-draft_inflation_smoothing.md

 ## Specification

 * Starting on November 15th, 2019, SNX inflation decreases by 1.4% per week.
-* On June 22nd, 2022, after 188 weeks of smoothing, SNX inflation will transition to a 100K SNX per week inflation schedule.
+* If implemented in parallel with the [Terminal Inflation SIP](https://github.com/meanderson/SIPs/blob/master/SIPS/sip-draft_terminal_snx_inflation.md), on June 22nd, 2022, after 188 weeks of smoothing, SNX inflation will transition to a 100K SNX per week inflation schedule.

 ## Rationale